top of page

 While Kalevala will provide you with the mythology and lore of Finland, here is a list of the gods and brief descriptions of them:

-*disclaimer* I had difficulty with my programs so there are not proper punctuation marks on some of these names.
+*Disclaimer* There are no proper punctuation marks on some of these names.

 1. Ahti, God of the depths, giver of fish.